tensorpack/tensorpack/examples/GAN/README.md

 Train a simple GAN on mnist, conditioned on the class labels.

-## WGAN.py, Improved-WGAN.py
+## WGAN.py, Improved-WGAN.py, BEGAN.py

-Just some small modifications on top of DCGAN.py.
+These variants are implemented by some small modifications on top of DCGAN.py.

 ## DiscoGAN-CelebA.py